toolbarthomas/totem/README.md

 It's recommended to define additional overrides within the **page** section.

-## Pages
+## Groups & pages
-A page is simple a section where you define all your modules you wan't to use.
-Specific overrides for your application should be defined in this section.
+A group marks down a section of your application.
+You should group pages that displays the same entity within the same directory.
+A group is splitted into folders to keep your project clean.
+Each page has the option to pass additional styling within.

 ## Templates
 A template should only define the base layout for your pages.
 Your application can contain multiple templates.
 Import logic will be mostly done within this section.
 When using the default template you will load all styles on a global level.